|With the Visual Workflow Builder, SharpSpring offers an interface for you to develop and visualize the journeys for your leads.

 The process for downloading .PDF files can vary based on browser type and .PDF reader application.

 Gated and Open Triggers

-- Gated Trigger: Only fire the trigger if the email is sent as part of this workflow.
+- Gated Trigger: Only fires the trigger if the trigger's condition is satisfied by the contact already being part of the parent workflow.

 Gated and open triggers allow you to create multiple scenarios within the same visual workflow.
 These triggers allow for the option, on a trigger-by-trigger basis, to choose whether conditional logic should apply, or whether any lead action that meets that condition should fire the trigger.

-For example, a trigger for visits from the email with a parent action that sends that email will only fire if a visits from that email was sent from the parent action group, and will not fire if that email is sent as a smart email, to a list, or through another action group.
+For example, a trigger for visits from the email with a parent action that sends that email will only fire if a visits from that email was sent from the parent action group, and will not fire if that email is sent as a Smart Mail, to a list, or through another action group.

 To utilize open and gated triggers, do the following:

 You can start a visual workflow with multiple triggers.
 However, it is important to note that these triggers will be evaluated as an or condition.
 Meaning a lead could fulfill trigger A or trigger B or trigger C, and be added to an action group.
 The option for and triggers is not available in the visual workflow builder.
 Instead, use a single, more generic trigger combined with filters to create unique communication branches.